Introductory Analysis of Linked Data (PUBH5215) - Professional Development Course

 - write syntax to prepare linked data files for analysis, derive exposure and outcome variables, relate numerators and denominators and produce results from statistical procedures.

-Dr Jane Ford, Perinatal Health Research Group, University of Sydney
+Assoc Professor Jane Ford, Perinatal Health Research Group, University of Sydney

 Ms Katie Irvine, Centre for Health Record Linkage (CHeReL)

-Ms Sanja Lujic, University of Western Sydney
+Ms Sanja Lujic, Centre for Big Data Research in Health, University of NSW

-Assoc Professor Christine Roberts, Perinatal Health Research Group, University of Sydney
+Dr Deborah Randall, Perinatal Health Research Group, University of Sydney

 Professor Judy Simpson, Sydney School of Public Health, University of Sydney